TRAVEL TIPS - UGANDA

-It is also recommended that all international travelers ensure that their tetanus, Hepatitis A, and polio vaccines are up-to-date.
+It is also recommended that all international travelers ensure that their tetanus, Hepatitis A, and polio vaccines are up to date.

 For up to date information on latest health and vaccination recommendations, please contact your doctor.

-We recommend that you bring all the photographic equipment you will need from home including an ample supply of film, additional memory cards and rechargeable batteries.
+We recommend that you bring all the photographic equipment you will need from home including an ample supply of memory cards and rechargeable batteries.
 Sun filters will help block glare and heat haze; a wind reduction filter may be useful for video cameras.
 A dust proof camera bag (or some ziplock plastic bags) and an air brush will help protect your equipment from heavy dust.

 Please be careful not to disturb the animals by making unnecessary noises or commotion.
 Flash photography is prohibited when tracking gorillas.
 When photographing people, especially members of the local tribes, always ask permission first.
 Always be considerate of anyone's desire not to be photographed.